 - 3 cups shredded cooked fatty pork (chilled or at room temperature)

-- ¼ to ½ teaspoon freshly cracked black pepper
+- 1/4 to 1/2 teaspoons freshly cracked black pepper

 - 2 bay leaves